 Asking about the training will show you if this company prioritizes setting their employees up for success and if they have well established training programs.

-Question 10) Could you briefly describe the work culture?
+Question 10) Could you briefly describe the work culture and who is the right fit for it?

-This question can provide you with helpful information regarding what the work environment will be like and if you believe that you will be a good fit.
+This question can provide you with helpful information regarding what the work environment will be like.
+Then you can think about if you believe that you will be a good fit.

-Question 11) What does the performance evaluation timeline and process look like?
+Question 11) What does the performance evaluation timeline and performance review process look like?

 Question 12) Where do you see this company in 5 years?